Sher-Chowdhury/codingbee_docs/categories/kubernetes/21_configmaps/configmaps.md

 FruitColor=banana
 ```

-## Upload files into containers using ConfigMaps
+## Upload files into containers using ConfigMaps (eg2-volumes)

 Configmaps can be used to upload files into your container with the help of non-persistant volumes.
-These can be anything including

-let's say in our container, we want to create a new folder, /scripts, and in that folder you want to create to shell scripts, then first we create the following configmap to house both shell scripts:
+These can be anything including.
+Let's say in our container, we want to create a new folder, /scripts, and in that folder you want to create to drop in a shell script, then first we create the following configmap to house the shell script:

 ```yaml
 ---